apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *Create a namespace*

 Create a namespace, with an optional set of properties.
-The server might also add properties.
+The server might also add properties, such as last_modified_time etc.

 > Body parameter